 Before the procedure, your consultant will examine your prostate and assess its size and feel.

 Once you’re ready, your consultant will insert an ultrasound probe into your back passage.
 This feeds an ultrasound image onto a screen which will be used to guide the biopsy needle into your prostate.
 Your consultant may also use your previous MRI scan to guide the needle.

 Before performing the biopsy, your consultant will apply a local anaesthetic to the area to reduce any discomfort.
 After checking your prostate is numb, they’ll insert the needle through the perineum and into the prostate.

 Once a small number of samples have been taken, a firm dressing will be applied to the insertion site.
 You’ll be asked to stay in the centre until you’ve passed urine, after which you can go home.

 You should allow around one hour for your appointment, the procedure itself will last 30 to 45 minutes.

-Your consultant will organise a second appointment with you to discuss your results.
-This will usually be five to ten days after your biopsy.
+Your consultant will organise a second appointment with you to discuss your results usually seven to 14 days after your biopsy.
 If a cancer is found, they’ll explain your diagnosis and treatment options, listen to your concerns, and answer any questions you may have.

 Are there side effects of a transperineal targeted prostate biopsy?